erickmcarvalho/likepdo/README.md

 The LikePDO library is an alternative for those who need to use a database library similar to PDO without the need for native extension.
 Is fully developed in PHP, using standard features such as MSSQL library and the like, without use the native PDO.

 =======

 ## Features

 - Well organized and structured files.
 - Same methods, constants and syntax of the native PDO.
-- Use the PDO::* constants
+- Use the PDO::* constants.
 - Defines the constant PDO::* if the PDO extension is not installed.
+-
 =======

 ## Installing